hashchange/backbone.select/readme.md

 ### Backbone.Select.One events

 The events listed below are triggered by Backbone.Select.One based on changes of the selection.

+###### Silent option

 Events can be prevented from firing when Backbone.Select methods are called with the `silent` option, as in `collection.select( model, {silent: true} )`.

+###### Options hash

+Event handlers receive an options hash as the last parameter.
+It contains the options which were used for the method call.

+A `label` property is always part of that hash.
+It contains the [label][custom-labels] used for the action, regardless of whether it was set with the `label` option or left at its default.

+Another property in the hash might be [`_externalEvent`][external-event].
+It appears when the selection or deselection was initiated indirectly, ie by an `add()` or `remove()` action, and [contains the name][external-event] of the corresponding event.

+Finally, custom options can be used when invoking any method.
+They are simply passed through to the event handler, merged into the options hash.
+See the [section on custom options][custom-options], below.

+###### Predefined handlers

 Event handlers with standard names are invoked automatically.
 Standard names are `onSelect`, `onDeselect`, and `onReselect`.
 If these methods exist on the collection, they are run without having to be wired up with the event manually.

-Custom options can be used when invoking any method.
-See the [section on custom options][custom-options], below.

 #### "select:one"

 Triggered when a model has been selected.
-Provides the selected model as the first parameter, and the collection as the second.
+Event handlers are called with the following arguments: _selected model, collection, [options][select.one-event-options]_.

 Runs the `onSelect` event handler if the method exists on the collection.

 Is not triggered when the model had already been selected and is selected again (without any change in status).
-That results in a "reselect:one" event.
+That results in a `"reselect:one"` event.

 #### "deselect:one"

 Triggered when a model has been deselected.
-Provides the deselected model as the first parameter, and the collection as the second..
+Event handlers are called with the following arguments: _deselected model, collection, [options][select.one-event-options]_.

 Runs the `onDeselect` event handler if the method exists on the collection.

 The event fires when `deselect` has been called explicitly, and also when a model is deselected by selecting another one.

-Combined select-deselect actions are treated as atomic, so "deselect:one" fires after both the deselection and the selection have already taken place.
-That is also the case for any other events related to the transaction, such as the "deselected" and "selected" events on the models involved.
+Combined select-deselect actions are treated as atomic, so `"deselect:one"` fires after both the deselection and the selection have already taken place.
+That is also the case for any other events related to the transaction, such as the `"deselected"` and `"selected"` events on the models involved.

 #### "reselect:one"

 Triggered when a model, which is already selected, is selected again.
-Provides the selected model as the first parameter, and the collection as the second.
+Event handlers are called with the following arguments: _reselected model, collection, [options][select.one-event-options]_.

 Runs the `onReselect` event handler if the method exists on the collection.

 ## Backbone.Select.Many: a multi-select collection